U with diaeresis (Cyrillic)

 U with diaeresis (Ӱ ӱ; italics: Ӱ ӱ) is a letter of the Cyrillic script, derived from the Cyrillic letter U (У у У у).

 U with diaeresis is used in the alphabets of the Altai, Khakas, Khanty, Mari and Shor languages, where it represents the close front rounded vowel /y/, the pronunciation of the Latin letter U with umlaut (Ü ü) in German.
 It is also used in the Komi-Yodzyak language.

 Usage

-Cyrillic U with Diaeresis was formally used in The Rusyn language.
+The Cyrillic U with diaeresis was formally used in the Rusyn language and used in the Cyrillization of Albanian.

+It is also used in the Russian language in loanwords.